By Roy Burner (Minister of the Gospel)

 A Bible commentary noted: Sowing to the flesh means to conduct oneself by the evil dedicates and desires of the sinful nature, thus practicing the deeds of the flesh.
 Such a person shall reap corruption; that is be requited with eternal destruction, rather than eternal life to the one that sows to the Spirit.

 Frailty of life is a fact to those who oppose God and His Word!
-Scripture reveals: He is a merciful God but also as a consuming fire (Hebrews 12:29).
-As the fire devours the stubble, and the flame consumes the chaff, so their (the ungodly) root shall be as rottenness, and their blossom shall go up as dust: because they have cast away the law of the Lord, and despised the word of the Holy One (Isaiah 5:24).
+Scripture reveals: As the fire devours the stubble, and the flame consumes the chaff, so their (the ungodly) root shall be as rottenness, and their blossom shall go up as dust: because they have cast away the law of the Lord, and despised the word of the Holy One (Isaiah 5:24).

 God is to be served acceptably, with reference and godly fear, not to be cast aside deemed no longer a necessity, or to be desired.
-Man has brought reproach upon himself; as in the Pre-Flood condition in Noah's day!
+Man has brought reproach upon himself; as in the Pre-flood days of Noah!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.